kennyjoseph/kennyjoseph.github.io/_includes/class.md

 This seminar course will focus on giving students a broad understanding of state-of-the-art methods in NLP and how they can be applied to address questions in the social sciences and/or humanities.
 Topics will also include other relevant areas of computational social science, including social network analysis and large-scale experimental design.

+# Course Goals and Learning Objectives

+Students will:
+-

 # Schedule